 My name is Enia Mandebvu from Northern Cluster Chikwangwadza Smallholder Farmers’ Organisation (SFO) in Mhondoro.
 I have been a member of ZIMSOFF for some years now.
-What motivated to join ZIMSOFF member was that l learnt that the type of foods we eat can either kill us or keep us healthy and alive.
+What motivated me to join ZIMSOFF was that l learnt that the type of foods we eat can either kill us or keep us healthy and alive.
 I used to grow my crops using conventional ways of farming that involved applying fertilisers and chemicals for pest control and weed control.
 I learnt that no matter how we water our plants and refrigerate our agricultural produce that we would have grown using fertilisers and chemicals for pest control, these chemicals remain in the produce.
-When we eat the produce so also consume the chemicals and our health will deteriorate in the long run.
+When we eat the produce we also consume the chemicals and our health will deteriorate in the long run.
 That is why I moved away from conventional way of farming because I believe most sicknesses and diseases are caused by the food that we eat.
-Now do organic farming, which involves a lot of agroecological practices.
+Now l do organic farming, which involves a lot of agroecological practices.

-For pest control, I now use homemade, friendly natural methods.
+For pest control, I now use friendly homemade natural methods.
 I use traditional herbs (tree leaves), garlic and chilly, which l crush and mix into a paste.
 I mix the paste with water and apply as pest control method.

 The chickens that l keep l use them to pay for labour.
 The people work for me in exchange for a chicken(s).
 I sell some of them to a local canteen that I have contract with to supply chickens.
 Every 5 months, l select and sell cocks/roosters (about 30 to 45 cocks) depending on their maturity.
 Prices vary but range from US$3.00 to $9.00